-A proactive portfolio management strategy that adjusts a portfolio’s mix of asset classes in consideration of short-term market conditions is known as tactical asset allocation.
-Tactical asset allocation intends to improve a portfolio’s risk-adjusted return.
+Tactical asset allocation is a proactive portfolio management strategy that adjusts a portfolio’s mix of asset classes in consideration of short-term market conditions.
+Tactical asset allocation intends to improve a portfolio's risk-adjusted return.

 Efficient Markets and Strategic Asset Allocation

 Many investors with a long-term investment horizon choose a traditional approach with a strategically composed and diversified portfolio.
 They justify this investment approach with the Efficient Market Hypothesis and the assumption that returns, volatility, and correlations are, in the long term, relatively stable.

 The Efficient Market Hypothesis suggests that security prices adjust quickly to new information and fully reflect all available information.
 In these efficient markets, randomly picking stocks is as good a method as any other investment.
 In other words, it is impossible to beat efficient markets.

 However, strategic asset allocation is still far from random: Diversification is a widely accepted approach to constructing portfolios.
 This approach goes back to Harry Markowitz and his Modern Portfolio Theory.
 Markowitz introduced mean-variance optimization and the concept of the Efficient Frontier.
 Portfolios along the Efficient Frontier maximize the return per unit of risk.
 Markowitz calculates the Efficient Frontier from the estimated returns of the portfolio assets and the covariance matrix describing their correlation.

 Combining these two views leads us to Strategic Asset Allocation.
 Portfolios based on this mindset are ubiquitous, the 60/40 being one of the most prominent examples.